Oregon Paycheck Calculator 2026 – Estimate Your Take-Home Pay

 | Over $125,000 | 9.90% |

-Note: For Married Filing Jointly, income thresholds are doubled.
+Note: For Married Filing Jointly, the income thresholds for these brackets are generally doubled.

 Federal Income Tax